yasserdhia/Ecommerce-Angular/README.md

-# Build Ecommerce angular V-15 and node js V-16.14.2
+# Build Ecommerce angular V-15 and node-js V-16.14.2

 Then cd into both directories and run npm install